Tank Street ANZAC Memorial Mural

-A new mural is being created by Adelaide based mural and graffiti artist Morris Green at 37 Tank Street, Gladstone.
+A new mural has been created by Adelaide based mural and graffiti artist Morris Green at 37 Tank Street, Gladstone.

 Morris is an award winning muralist, with 20 years experience specialising in aerosol art and realism mural design.
 His artworks stay true to his teenage years of exploring the city in the dark with a spray can.
-Morris creates artwork using only aerosol paints, no stencils, all freehand graffiti style works that depict photo realism (see examples of his work below).
+Morris creates artwork using only aerosol paints, no stencils, all freehand graffiti style works that depict photo realism.

-From 15-26 September 2025 the car park will be transformed into a place of memory that connects Gladstone’s past to the present with dignity, pride, and respect.
+From 15-23 September 2025 the car park was transformed into a place of memory that connects Gladstone’s past to the present with dignity, pride, and respect.

 This design will not only honour local WWI veteran Samuel Streeter, but invites reflection on the broader sacrifices of regional Queenslanders.